40 Reasons Getting Divorced In Your 40s Isn’t So Bad

 You’ll Realize You Can Do Things That Scare You

 After spending years with a date on your arm, the prospect of doing things alone can be scary.
 However, you might find you actually enjoy those leisure activities more without a spouse you’ve fallen out of love with.
-In fact, a study published in the Journal of Consumer Research revealed that even people who were nervous about doing things like having a drink or going to a museum alone actually enjoyed themselves just as much as those who went with someone.
+In fact, a study published in the Journal of Consumer Research and discussed in the Washington Post revealed that even people who were nervous about doing things like having a drink or going to a museum alone actually enjoyed themselves just as much as those who went with someone.

 You Can Be Sure This Isn’t an Impulse Decision

 Getting divorced in your 20s after a bad fight can be an impulse decision.
-Getting divorced in your 40s rarely is.
+Divorce at 40 rarely is.
 When you’re in your 40s, you’re certainly mature enough to make this decision, and are less likely to be hounded by the frequent “are you sure” queries from well-intentioned, but ultimately annoying, friends and family.